pg-dp/LaunutsAPI/README.md

 ## How to run this app ?
 This is a spring-boot Maven app.
-So download this repository and in the root open a terminal and run this command, **mvn spring-boot:run**.
+So download this repository and in the root folder of this repository (the folder where the pom.xml can be found) open a terminal and run this command, **mvn spring-boot:run**.

 ### Some example queries